dmcd/trader-bot/docs/ib_todo.md

      - [x] Normalize exposure calculations to treat short positions as negative and cap absolute exposure.
      - [x] Add tests covering AUD base currency sizing for long/short and per-order value validation.
    - [ ] Add spread/liquidity heuristics tuned for equities/FX (e.g., min quote size in shares, tick-size aware price nudging).
 Revisit `MIN_TOP_OF_BOOK_NOTIONAL` defaults for AUD.
+     - [ ] Choose defaults for ASX equities vs FX pairs (spread caps, min depth, tick size guard).
+     - [ ] Wire heuristics into order pre-checks and market data sanity checks.
+     - [ ] Add config entries and docstrings for new knobs; include AUD-specific defaults.
+     - [ ] Add unit tests covering widening spreads and illiquid books for both equities and FX.
    - [ ] Update auto-flatten and plan-monitor exits to prefer marketable limit orders when IB disallows true market for certain contracts.
+     - [ ] Detect contracts where market orders are disallowed and derive a slippage bump for marketable limits.
+     - [ ] Update `PlanMonitor` exit path and any auto-flatten helpers to use the marketable limit flow.
+     - [ ] Add regression tests for flatten/exits choosing limit with slippage bump on IB.

 6) **Strategy Runner & Services Wiring**
    - [x] Switch `StrategyRunner` exchange selection to instantiate `IBTrader` when `ACTIVE_EXCHANGE=IB`; pass adapter exchange object (if any) into `DataFetchCoordinator` or stub a ccxt-like wrapper for tooling.